Avast Free Antivirus on-demand scan

 The number of threats detected is displayed on the Infected files line.
 As long as no items have been detected, the progress circle is in blue.

-After some malware was detected, you will see a red "Threat detected!" message instead.
+In case some malware was detected, you will see a red "Threat detected!" message instead.
 Click Show Results.

 In such cases, it is strongly recommended to use RKill and Malwarebytes Anti-Malware before clicking Yes.
 Inexperienced users can make Windows unbootable or unstable with boot-time scanning if they choose to delete or move essential system files.
 The two aforementioned programs are safer bets and you might get rid of the infection even without running the lengthy boot scan.

-Read the avast!
-Free Antivirus boot-time scan article for more information about boot-time scanning and suggested actions for infected files.
+Read the Avast Free Antivirus boot-time scan article for more information about boot-time scanning and suggested actions for infected files.